Chiral Hodge cohomology and Mathieu moonshin: Abstract

 \section{Abstract}

-We construct a filtration of chiral Hodge cohomolgy of a K3 surface $X$, such that its associated graded object is a unitary representation of the N=4 vertex algebra with central charge $6$ and its subspace of primitive vectors has the property: its equivariant character for a symplectic automorphisms $g$ of $X$ is agree with the McKay-Thompson series for $g$ in Mathieu moonshine.
+We construct a filtration of chiral Hodge cohomolgy of a K3 surface $X$, such that its associated graded object is a unitary representation of the $\mathcal N=4$ superconformal vertex algebra with central charge $c=6$ and its subspace of primitive vectors has the property: its equivariant character for a finite symplectic automorphism $g$ of $X$ agrees with the McKay-Thompson series for $g$ in Mathieu moonshine.